 Time Isn't Linear (At Least, Not Anymore)

-Time didn’t move clean anymore.
+Time didn’t move clean for me anymore.

-A day that felt like ten minutes.
-A minute that stretched until my jaw ached from clenching it.
-I’d swear hours had passed, but the oven timer hadn’t even beeped yet.
+A day that felt like ten minutes, a minute stretched until my jaw ached from clenching it.

-And somewhere in that mess, I realized: the neat line was never real.
-We just liked pretending it was.
+And somewhere in that mess, I realized: the neat line was never real, we just liked pretending it was.

 How Trauma Bends Time

-The calendar keeps flipping but it doesn’t feel like it belongs to you anymore.
+The calendar keeps flipping but it doesn’t feel like you’re the one checking off the days.

 What did my sister get me for Christmas again?